Skip to main content

 Company responses

-We received written responses from the companies representing the following brands: Boohoo, H&M, John Lewis, Marks & Spencer, Matalan, Next, Primark, Sainsbury’s and Tesco.
-The statements made by the following brands adequately clarified the company’s tax policy and resulted in an improved tax rating: H&M, John Lewis, Marks and Spencer and Next.
+We received written responses from the companies representing the following brands: Boohoo, H&M, Marks & Spencer, Matalan, Next, Primark, Sainsbury’s and Tesco.
+The statements made by the following brands adequately clarified the company’s tax policy and resulted in an improved tax rating: H&M, Marks & Spencer and Next.
+H&M and Marks & Spencer confirmed these statements in 2021.

 Subscribers can see the details of each tax rating on our website, under each company’s profile.